BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 We'd love for you to add to the project!
 Current tasks include adding support for all question types and options.
 A thorough survey of canvas content also needs to be conducted, so that we can accurately track our progress in our ability to post and store content.
-Before contributing, please read how the tool works.
+Before contributing, please read this document to understand how the tool works.
 You may also consider reading the [README](https://github.com/beanlab/md-canvas/blob/main/README.md).

-## The goal
+## Purpose

 The goal of the local-canvas tool is to store Canvas content in local documents.
 Canvas is an LMS, or Learning Management system, used by many schools and universities in the US.
 Canvas provides several types of content:
 - Quizzes